 will be called \emph{homogeneous dimension}.

 \begin{remark} By the homogeneity assumptions on $X_{1},...,X_{m}$, H\"{o}rmander's condition actually holds at every point of $\mathbb{R}^{n}$ (see \cite[Rem.\,3.2.]{BBB-fundsol}). \end{remark}

-\begin{example} The following examples exhibit families of vector fields satisfying assumptions (H1).
-We stress the fact that in all these examples there cannot exist any Lie group structure in $\mathbb{R}^{n}$ making these vector fields left invariant.
+\begin{example} The following examples exhibit families of vector fields satisfying Assumption (H1).
+We stress the fact that in all these examples there cannot exist any Lie group structure in $\mathbb{R}^{n}$ making these vector fields left-invariant.
 This happens because one of the vector fields vanishes at the origin without being identically zero.

 (1).\thinspace\thinspace In $\mathbb{R}^{2}$, let

 with $k=1,2,3...$and let

 with $h=1,2,3...$ Then $X_{1},X_{2}$ satisfy H\"{o}rmander's condition at $0$ and are $\delta_{\lambda}$-homogeneous with